Battle of Salineville: The battle and Morgan's surrender

-Union General Shackelford continued in pursuit of Morgan, leading a mixed command of cavalry, artillery, and mounted infantry from Illinois, Kentucky, West Virginia, Tennessee, Michigan and Ohio, as well as the Steubenville Militia.
-Morgan's weary men were isolated, under constant pursuit, and heading deeper into enemy territory.
-Eventually, Morgan was flanked and cut off by Union forces on July 26, 1863 at Salineville, near Lisbon, Ohio.
-Badly outnumbered, Morgan attempted to cut his way out from the estimated 3,000 Federals.
+U.S. General Shackelford continued in pursuit of Morgan, leading a mixed command of cavalry, artillery, and mounted infantry from Illinois, Kentucky, West Virginia, Tennessee, Michigan and Ohio, as well as the Steubenville Militia.
+Morgan's weary men were isolated, constantly pursued, and heading deeper into U.S.-controlled territory.
+Eventually, Morgan was flanked and cut off by U.S. forces on July 26, 1863, at Salineville, near Lisbon, Ohio.
+Badly outnumbered, Morgan attempted to cut his way out from the estimated 3,000 U.S. soldiers.
 He lost 364 men (including 23 dead, several wounded, and nearly 300 captured) in a firefight that lasted no more than an hour and a half.
-Remarkably, General Morgan and a small number of his men initially managed to elude capture.
-However, at 2:00 p.m., they surrendered to Union Maj.
+Morgan and some of his men initially managed to elude capture.
+However, at 2:00 p.m., they surrendered to U.S. Maj.
 George W. Rue of the 9th Kentucky Cavalry near West Point, Ohio approximately 8 miles northeast of Salineville.
 Today, a historical marker commemorates the location of the surrender (40° 41.833′ N, 80° 44.633′ W).

-Major Rue later reported that General Morgan, upon first seeing the Major and his troops approaching, surrendered to one of his own prisoners, an Ohio Militia captain named Burbridge, who then immediately paroled Morgan and his fellow officers, an act that would have allowed them to return home to Kentucky as noncombatants.
+Major Rue later reported that Morgan, upon first seeing Rue and his troops approaching, attempted to surrender to one of his prisoners, an Ohio Militia captain named Burbridge, who then immediately tried to parole Morgan and his fellow officers, an act that would have allowed them to return home to Kentucky as noncombatants.
 Rue disregarded that "surrender" and insisted that Morgan formally surrender to the Union forces, ignoring the paroles.
 Troops escorted Morgan to Columbus, Ohio, where he and many of his officers were imprisoned in the Ohio Penitentiary.
-Many of his captured soldiers were sent to Camp Chase and other prisoner of war camps in the North.
+Many of his captured soldiers were sent to Camp Chase and other prisoner-of-war camps in the North.

-In July and August 1863 Ohio Governor David Tod led an inquiry into Morgan's surrender.
+In July and August 1863, Ohio Governor David Tod led an inquiry into Morgan's surrender.
 Governor Tod concluded that Captain Burbridge was actually James Burbick, a private citizen of New Lisbon, Ohio, who had never served as an officer in the Ohio Militia.
-As such, Governor Tod ruled that he had no authority over Morgan, and that Morgan’s surrender to Union forces stood.
+As such, Governor Tod ruled that he had no authority over Morgan and that Morgan's surrender to Union forces stood.

 Superlative dispute

 Another Confederate action, the St. Albans Raid, was farther north than the Battle of Salineville.
 On October 19, 1864, 21 Confederates slipped southward from Canada and raided St. Albans, Vermont.
 However, the Vermont raiders were not an official command of the Confederate army; historians connect the St. Albans raid to the Confederate Secret Service.
-General Morgan’s place of surrender at West Point is considered to be the northernmost point reached by an officially organized Confederate body during the Civil War.
+Morgan's place of surrender at West Point is considered the northernmost point reached by an officially organized Confederate body during the Civil War.